 Artificial Intelligence has been a part of gaming for as long as we can remember.
 I mean, how else are you going to play single-player games, right?
 However, there was no real advantage to infusing the academic spectrum of AI with the gaming one.
 Ubisoft, however, seems adamant about finding a middle ground.

-The new Ubisoft research wing known as La Forte aims to combine research of AI and use it for both academic and recreational purposes.
+The new Ubisoft research wing known as La Forte aims to combine the research of AI and use it for both academic and recreational purposes.
 This new wing not only has Ubisoft employees but also many academics who work in conjunction to make strides in both of their respective fields.

 An example of this can be seen in Watch Dogs 2.
 As the company wanted to create a smaller version of the San Francisco Bay, they had to develop AI-guided cars and pedestrians.
 This research could be perfect for academics who are trying to develop self-driving cars.